 How Many Smart Casual Nights Are There on a Royal Caribbean Cruise?

 The maximum number of smart casual nights on any cruise is 3.
 Some short cruises won’t have any smart casual nights at all.
 If you are cruising on a cruise that is 3 or 4 nights in length you will just have one formal night and the rest will be casual.

 Cruises Between 3-4 Nights: 0 Smart Casual Nights

-Cruises Between 5-7 Nights: 1 Smart Casual Nights
+Cruises Between 5-7 Nights: 1 Smart Casual Night

 Cruises Over 8-13 Nights: 2 Smart Casual Nights

 Cruises Over 14+ Nights: 3 Smart Casual Nights

-Each night of your cruise you’ll get a ‘cruise compass’ in your cabin.
+You used to have a ‘cruise compass’ delivered to your cabin every evening.
 This is a little leaflet which will tell you everything that is going on the next day, the dress code for the next night will be included in the cruise compass.